pvphan/camera-calibration/README.md

 - [x] Compute extrinsics R, t for each view
 - [x] Compute distortion using linear least squares
 - [ ] Use estimated parameters as initial guess and refine using non-linear optimization over all views

-Maybe:
-- [-] Use normalization in homography estimation
-- [ ] Refine homography estimation using non-linear optimization

 ## Notes: